NWU-NISL-Fuzzing/COMFUZZ/README.md

 ```

-### 2 Additional Preliminaries for Testing both JS and JVM Compilers
+### 2 Additional Preliminaries
 In order to save the importing time for the docker container, we compressed the configured JVM compilers and the pre-trained model for JVM and JS.
 You can use the following instructions to decompress them and put them in the expected directories.

 **2.1 Decompress the JS pre-trained model**

-The pre-trained model for JS are stored at `$COMFUZZ_JS/data/model/distilgpt2`.
-Run the following commands to decompress it:
+The pre-trained model for JS are stored at `/root`.
+Run the following commands to move and decompress it:

 ```
 mv /root/checkpoint-64000.tar.gz /root/COMFUZZ/COMFUZZ_js/data/model/distilgpt2